hktxt/YOLOv3/README.md

 ### Training
 *  **COCO dataset** Just open [train.ipynb]() and run all cells respectively.
 It will train yolov3 using COCO dataset.
 Using FROM_SCRATCH to control whether train from scratch.
 * **Custom dataset** For custom data training, you should get your own data ready and make annotations format is the same as yolo's.
 Bascially, you should modidy coco.data & coco.names to satisfy your dataset and also you should modify \*.cfg file, make yolo layers outputs satisfy the number of class of your dataset.
-There is a nice instruction about how to train cuntom dataset, which can be found [here](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data).
+There is a nice instruction about how to train custom dataset, which can be found [here](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data).
 After you get everything ready, run all cells of train.ipynb.

 ### Inference